Department of English 3353

 Prose/poetry hybrids: 60 pages

-These are minimum expectations, and students may exceed them.
-Students should recognize that they will write many pages and that they will revise many pieces, and that not all of their creative efforts will be included as they seek the final form of the body of work.
-Typically, students will write many more pages during their time in the program than will appear in the final body of work.
+These are minimum expectations, and students may and usually do exceed them.
+In general, students should expect that they will produce a substantial amount of writing during their time in the program, and that not all of those creative efforts will be included in the final form of the body of work.

 The thesis committee is made up of a chair drawn from the MFA core faculty; a second reader drawn from the MFA faculty (core or affiliate), or from the broader English Department faculty; and an “external member” (third reader) drawn from outside the English department.
 Sometimes a fourth, optional member is added to the committee when a special expertise is desired (in such cases, the fourth committee member may be a UW faculty member or someone from outside campus).
 Part-time writers in residence may also serve as fourth committee members.
 Students are discouraged from using core faculty members as fourth committee members, and should only expand the committee to four members if special expertise, or work with a part-time writer in residence, is particularly advantageous to the thesis project.